 C. The league commissioner is Chris Strovel, effective for the 2018 season.

 1. The Commissioner can be removed at any time by affirmative votes of two-thirds of the League managers.

 2. The Commissioner cannot vote in any recall election.

 D. The Commissioner's responsibilities, which may be delegated to volunteers:

 1) Maintaining a World Wide Web Page for the League.

 2) Posting Commissioner Files in a timely manner after receiving and compiling games

 3) Keeping track of player contract status.

-4) Organizing and operating the season and supplemental drafts.
+4) Organizing and operating the draft.

 5) Attracting new owners in the event of expansion or an owner's departure.